Hybroht/hybroht.github.io/TRADEMARKS.md

 - You may display unmodified copies of official logos/images included in this repository only if you obtain prior written permission; otherwise you must remove them from derivative works.

 Permitted nominative use:
-You may reference HYBROHT and hybroht.com by name to describe or attribute the original project (e.g., “Based on hybroht.com by HYBROHT”) provided such use is factual, not misleading, and accompanied by the attribution required in NOTICE.
+You may reference HYBROHT and hybroht.com by name to describe or attribute the original project (e.g., "Based on hybroht.com by HYBROHT") provided such use is factual, not misleading, and accompanied by the attribution required in NOTICE.

 How to request permission:
 To request use of any Marks, contact: contact@hybroht.com.
 Include intended use, sample assets, and proposed attribution/placement.